gerixx/jcodeddi/README.md

 # Coded Dependency Injection

 Use plain Java 8+ code for dependency injection.
-No reflection, no annotation processing needed and no 3rd party dependencies.
+No reflection, no annotation processing and no 3rd party dependencies.

-For example A depends on B and C. `Wiring` is the dependency injector provider, beans are always referenced by their class:
+For example A depends on B and C. `Wiring` is the dependency injector provider, beans are always referenced by their classes:

 ```
 A -> B, C